Coronavirus (COVID-19): Latest update, please click here

 If you are a former officer in any of the armed services or cadet forces then you should apply to the ACF County Commandant for an interview when you look to join.
 Applicants who have previously served as commissioned officers, or who have already gained a pass at the Army Officer Selection Board (AOSB) or equivalent, are subject to confirmation by AOSB, normally without attending a Cadet Forces Commissioning Board.

 NB: All new adult volunteers are taken through the familiarisation and assessment package, regardless of their experience.
 This will provide you with a proper insight into the ACF as a voluntary youth organisation and the role of an ACF adult volunteer.
 Your later training might vary, however, as ACF Commandants have the ability to waive some training modules for those with extensive military experience.

 How old do I have to be to join as an adult volunteer?

 Anyone over the age of 18 can apply to join the ACF as an adult volunteer.

-The usual retirement age for adult volunteers is 60 but, in some cases, this can be extended to 65.
+The usual retirement age for adult volunteers is 65.
 There are no age restrictions at all for Civilian Assistants (non-uniformed roles).